eBay/bascomtask/README.md

 # BascomTask
-Implementing microservices often requires managing multiple requests that reach out to multiple external sources such as other services or datastores.
-The mechanisms of object orientation can be a great aid for making this work more
+There are many ways in Java to express parallelized units of work that reach out to external sources such as services or datastores.
+There are also complexities to manage that can quickly make such code difficult to manage and change.
-manageable: each integration point can be split into its own task object.
+The mechanisms of object orientation can be a great aid for making this more manageable: each integration point can be split into its own task object.
 Several benefits accrue from this division of labor:

 * Enforcing separation of concerns between tasks
 * Unifying cross-cutting capabilities such as logging and exception handling across tasks
 * Parallel execution among tasks that can be time-wise expensive on their own

-A means to wire together and execute these tasks is needed, often referred to as "task orchestration".
-A common challenge in making this work is specifying what can be run in parallel while ensuring strict dependency ordering.
-Full management of Java threads is tedious and error prone.
-CompletableFutures are much better but can still lead to considerable complexities.
-BascomTask is a lightweight task orchestration library alternative that features:
+To make this work, a means to wire tasks together (what are the tasks, what are their dependencies) must be provided along with orchestration (executing tasks in parallel such that tasks supplying values are executed prior to tasks consuming those values).
+BascomTask is a lightweight task orchestration library that provides these mechanisms.
+Its features include:

 * **Implicit dependency analysis** based on Java static typing -- dependencies are computed from method signatures without additional programmer effort
 * **Optimal thread management** that spawns threads automatically only when it is advantageous to do so
 * **Lazy execution** that automatically determines what to execute while freely allowing the execution graph to be extended at any time
-* **Fully asynchronous operation** with complete integration with Java 8+ CompletableFutures
+* **Fully asynchronous operation** that compliments and integrates fully with Java 8+ CompletableFutures
 * **Smart exception handling and rollback** that is customizable and minimizes wasteful task execution
 * **Extensible task execution wrappers** with pre-existing built-ins for logging and profiling